A Long History of Effective Advocacy...

 Mandatory Mail Order

 CPhA has sponsored legislation to give consumers a choice between mail order pharmacy and community pharmacy.
-This legislation was defeated in the Legislature, and we are now looking to partner with new organizations and evaluate other strategies to protect patient choice and maintain the pharmacist-patient relationship.
+In 2015, legislation was finally passed to guarantee patients a right to access in-network community pharmacies.

 With constant attention from the Board of Pharmacy, compounding is an area with much activity.
 In the past few years, we have seen legislation to license all sterile compounders, regulate out-of-state compounders, and new regulations for sterile compounding.
 As the Board of Pharmacy takes action to protect consumers, CPhA ensures that new laws and regulations are appropriate and will not harm consumer access to compounded medications.

 Each year, the State Budget has a big impact on health care.
 Many state-funded programs face the chopping block on a repeated basis.
 Medi-Cal providers still face a 10% reimbursement cut, which forces providers out of the system and harms access to health care services.
 These cuts made even less sense when applied to the reimbursement that pharmacies receive for the cost of prescription drugs.
 Fortunately, after several years of pressure that CPhA placed on the Legislature and Governor, Medi-Cal announced an exemption process from the cuts for prescription drugs that would result in a negative payment.
 While pharmacies still face some cuts, this change helped prevent what could have been a catastrophic impact on the Medi-Cal pharmacy network.

 Pharmacists’ Professional Liability

 With provider status and increased participation in clinical services comes increased potential for professional liability claims.
 CPhA works with other stakeholders in the Capitol to protect pharmacists from unfair laws that only benefit malpractice lawyers and increase health care costs.